WuChao-2024/rdk_en_wuc_check_fork/docs/linux_development/driver_development/driver_watchdog_dev.md

 # CONFIG_DW_WATCHDOG is not set
 # CONFIG_MAX63XX_WATCHDOG is not set
 CONFIG_HOBOT_WATCHDOG=y
-# CONFIG_HOBOT_WATCHDOG_ENABLE is not set/*Enable this option for the system to automatically feed the dog*/
+# CONFIG_HOBOT_WATCHDOG_ENABLE is not set /*Enable this option for the system to automatically feed the dog*/
 CONFIG_HOBOT_WATCHDOG_TEST=y
 # CONFIG_MEN_A21_WDT is not set